sampreet-chawla/portfolio-GA-project1/README.md

-# seir-831-project-1-portfolio
+# Sampreet K Chawla - Project Portfolio

-GA SEIR -831 Unit1 - Project Portfolio
+As a part of GA SEIR -831 Unit1 - Project Portfolio

-#### This is Sampreet Chawla's Personal Project Portfolio (In Progress) with the folllowing sections -
+#### This is my Personal Project Portfolio with the following sections -

-- Landing Page
+- Home Page - It has the my full name, aspiring job title, and the brand statement
-- About Me
+- About Me - A brief to get to know about me
+- Projects Carousel - Carousel with my favorite projects
+- All Projects - All of my projects displayed in 2 columns (Tablet) or 3 columns (Laptop)
+- Contact - To reach me...

+## Futures Plans

+Addition of -

-- Projects & Skills
+- Skills
+- Resume
-- Testimonials (Optional)
+- Testimonials
-- Contact Me